You are viewing this site in staging mode. Click in this bar to return to normal site.

 HOW WILL THE CURRICULUM BE MATCHED TO MY CHILD’S NEEDS?

-What are the school’s approaches to differentiation?
+What are the school’s approaches to curriculum adaptation?

 Interventions can take place within the school day, or sometimes before school.
 The children can be withdrawn in a small group to focus on a shared outcome, or on a 1:1 for an individual outcome.

-Differentiation is recorded on the class teachers’ planning and seen in the outcomes of the pupils’ work.
+Adaptation is recorded on the class teachers’ planning and seen in the outcomes of the pupils’ work.

 To meet the needs of some SEND children they may be working within a Band lower than their school age and some children could be Pre-Key Stage.